 There are hundreds, maybe thousands of articles that talk about the best restaurant websites out there…

 Hopefully so!
 This article will show you all the great elements your restaurant website should have.
 And what to look for when designing one.

-Which calls for a unique website design that not only accelerates user experience but also represents your brand through design.
+Which calls for a cool website design that not only accelerates user experience but also represents your brand through design.

-Our clients often ask us for examples of some of the best restaurant websites out there.
-Which is why we decided to dedicate this article to showing you just that.
+Our clients often ask us for examples of some of the best restaurant design inspirations out there.

 But instead of sharing summaries of these sites and how you can replicate them, we decided to hand out awards for the best restaurant websites.

-What used to be a family affair or luxurious experience in the form of going to a restaurant to eat.
+What used to be a private dining family affair or luxurious dining experience in the form of going to a restaurant to eat.

 Now, the decision of doing business with a particular restaurant sometimes solely depends on whether or not the website lets you transact easily.

-Then there also is the vital factor of a consumer’s discovery phase when searching for a restaurant.
-Which has gone from “Let’s check out the new restaurant that’s opened next door” to “I feel like having Italian today, let’s search for a good one online first.”
+Then there also is the vital factor of a potential customer’s discovery phase when searching for a restaurant.

 And has made it necessary for your restaurant website, which is already competing with the business opened next door.

-And we are in a phase right now where having one of the best restaurant websites is important to stay ahead.
+And we are in a phase right now where having one of the best restaurant website designs is important to stay ahead.

 We aren’t saying it has to be a race.
 But having your best running shoes on wouldn’t hurt.

-Which is why we decided not to just write about the best restaurant designs.
+This is why we decided not to just write about the best restaurant designs.

 Let the award ceremony for the best restaurant websites begin!